As Christie eyes White House, New Jersey wants jobs

 In 2014, Atlantic City hemorrhaged jobs as a result of several casino closures.
 In January, Mercedes-Benz said it would move its U.S. headquarters to Atlanta, taking 1,000 jobs.
 Overall job growth is expected to lag the nation through at least 2022, according to state data.

 It hasn’t all been bad news.
 Some companies, including Amazon.com and Destination Maternity Corp have been lured into New Jersey.
-Others decided to stay and expand, including Actavis Inc [AILC.UL], Sandoz Inc and Burlington Coat Factory.
+Others decided to stay and expand, including Actavis Inc, Sandoz Inc and Burlington Coat Factory.

 Since February 2010, New Jersey’s recessionary low point, 186,000 private jobs have been created.
 To respond to the changes in biotech and pharmaceuticals, the administration restructured some of its best colleges, including Christie’s merger of most of the University of Medicine and Dentistry of New Jersey into Rutgers University, to make it easier to do clinical trials.